 Swarm

-They came in over the hill shortly after dawn, slipping through the grass with a gentle susurrus that slipped about the edges of hearing.
-From the porch the grass looked like it was merely swaying in an energetic breeze, but as the motion swept closer glimpses of sickly pastels flashed briefly through the overgrown blades.
+They came in over the hill shortly after dawn, slipping through the grass in a gentle susurration just shy of being inaudible.
+From the porch the grass looked like it was merely swaying in an energetic breeze, but as the motion swept closer glimpses of sickly pastels flashed briefly between the overgrown blades.

-Tom stood on his porch, hands gripping the barrel of his shotgun, and wondered where the hell they had all come from with so little warning.
+Tom stood on his porch, hands gripping the barrel of his shotgun, and wondered where they had all come from with so little warning.

 Jemima stuck her head out the door.
-“Tom, what the hell are you doing out there with a shotgun?” she said, and then looked beyond him at the waving grass and within it the teeth and twitching wet noses that flashed in and out of sight.
+“Tom, what in tarnation are you doing with a shotgun?” she said, and then glanced beyond him at the waving grass, the teeth and twitching wet noses flashing in and out of sight.
 “Good merciful God,” she said.

-“Never told you what I was hunting all those times I went east,” said Tom.
+“Never told you what I was hunting all them times I went east,” said Tom.
 “Didn’t want to worry you.”

-At the crest of the hill, two prongs of quivering shadow thrust into the sky, silhouetted briefly against the red glow of sunrise as something raise its head to sample the air.
-Tom’s arms jerked in an aborted attempt to swing the shotgun up into place, but the thing dropped out of sight, disappearing back into the grass as it proceeded down the hill with its brethren.
-The wave of swaying grass had almost reached the circle of dirt that bordered Tom and Jemima’s home.
+At the crest of the hill, two prongs of quivering shadow thrust into the sky, silhouetted briefly against the red glow of sunrise.
+Tom’s arms jerked in an aborted attempt to swing the shotgun up to his shoulder, but whatever it was dropped out of site, disappearing back into the grass as it proceeded down the hill with its brethren.
+The wave of swaying grass was almost to the circle of dirt that bordered Tom and Jemima’s home.

 “Jesus God,” said Jemima.